-May be a great solution for seniors 60+ who dont want a house payment, need more monthly income or just want a non-cancelable line of credit.
+May be an excellent solution for seniors 60+ who don't want a house payment, need more monthly income or, want a non-cancellable line of credit.

-- You can BUY a home with a reverse mortgage.
+- BUY a home with a reverse mortgage.
 Downsizing to a brand new efficient home is becoming the new norm.

 - Create CASH FLOW instead of equity with a reverse mortgage.

 - Payoff your existing home loan with a reverse mortgage.

 - With a reverse mortgage, you can always MAKE your regular monthly payment (which will never increase the balance) or DEFER some or all of your payment, you choose.>'

 - As with any mortgage, you must meet your loan obligations by staying current with property taxes, insurance, property maintenance, and any homeowners association fees.'